Hot Stuff the Little Devil: Recurring characters

 Aunt Clinker, Hot Stuff's aunt and primary guardian, who resembles a witch but is a devil.
 She can be temperamental and controlling of Hot Stuff one minute and loving and kind toward him the next.

 Princess Charma, Hot Stuff's girlfriend and primary companion, a blonde, winged, angelic "fairy godmother" who is as kind and delicate as Hot Stuff is vicious and forceful, and tries to cool down his hot temper or to get him out of trouble by waving her magic wand.

 Grandpa Blaze, Hot Stuff's grandfather, who is often temperamental and is known to use cusswords in his speech, but is ultimately friendly toward his grandson.

+Uncle Vulcan, Hot Stuff's uncle, and Aunt Clinker's husband.
+He helps Hot Stuff out at times, but disapproves of his mischievous ways.

 Legacy and influence

 Hot Stuff the Little Devil is the unofficial emblem for the 108th Field Battery-Royal Australian Artillery and the 407 Long Range Patrol Squadron of the Canadian Forces.
 He is the mascot for Dysart High School located in El Mirage, Arizona, Eagle Valley High School in Gypsum, Colorado, and Lindhurst High School in Olivehurst, California, and a blue version of Hot Stuff is the logo for Fort Morgan Middle School in Fort Morgan, Colorado.
 He was the mascot of Joey Harrison's Surf Club in Seaside Heights, New Jersey, and was also the inspiration for the logo of the Chicago based street gang Satan Disciples.
 Additionally, he is the mascot for the Austin-based restaurant Torchy's Tacos.

 Hot Stuff makes a cameo in a 2014 episode of The Simpsons titled "Treehouse of Horror XXV", in which he was put in "Super Hell" for how "lame" his comics are.

 Hot Stuff made an appearance in an episode of Harvey Girls Forever!, based on Harvey Comics characters, as a hot sauce mascot.